 Contact Douglas and London today

 If you have questions about a recent slip and fall injury, or whether you can sue your landlord for negligence, reach out to Douglas & London to request a free consultation.
-There are laws and strict time limits for bringing a claim for damages, which is why it’s essential to discuss your rights with a New York personal injury attorney as soon as possible.
+There are laws and strict time limits for bringing a claim for damages, which is why it’s essential to discuss your rights with our New York City personal injury lawyers as soon as possible.

 At Douglas & London, we welcome the opportunity to take on challenging cases, and our talented legal team has a strong record of success: more than $4 billion in damages won for our clients.